Cynic (band)

 Their first album, Focus, was released in 1993.
-Cynic disbanded in 1994, but they reunited in 2006 and released their second album in 2008.
+Cynic disbanded in 1994, reunited in 2006, and released their second album in 2008.
 Traced in Air was released through French label Season of Mist, followed up by an EP titled Re-Traced in 2010 and an EP titled Carbon-Based Anatomy in 2011.
 Their third studio album, Kindly Bent to Free Us, was released in 2014.

-In December 2017, after two years of an uncertain future, founding member Sean Reinert confirmed his split from Cynic.
-Reinert died at the age of 48 in January 2020.
-Longtime Cynic bass player Sean Malone died at the age of 50 eleven months later, leaving Masvidal as the only remaining original core member.
+In December 2017, after two years of uncertainty surrounding his involvement, founding drummer Sean Reinert confirmed his split from Cynic.
+Reinert later died unexpectedly, at the age of 48, in January 2020.
+Longtime Cynic bass player Sean Malone died at the age of 50 eleven months later.
+The band's fourth album, Ascension Codes, was released in December 2021.

 History

 Demo era (1987–1991)

 Cynic was formed by guitarist and frontman Paul Masvidal and drummer Sean Reinert in 1987.
-In 1988, the band made their first recording, simply called the '88 Demo.
+In 1988, the band made their first recording, simply called the '88 Demo alongside Jack Kelly on vocals and Mark van Erp on bass.
 After the demo, Paul Masvidal took over vocal duties, while continuing to play guitar.
 The band also added a second guitarist, Jason Gobel.
 Another demo followed in 1989, titled Reflections of a Dying World.
 1989 also brought the addition of bassist Tony Choy.
 In 1990, the group went to the studio to record their third demo, plainly titled '90 Demo.
 In 1991, Cynic signed with Roadrunner Records and recorded their fourth and final demo, known as Demo 1991.

-Recording Focus (1993)
+Recording Focus (1991–1994)

 The recording of Cynic's full-length debut album Focus did not begin immediately after the band signed a new contract with Roadrunner Records.
 Paul Masvidal and Sean Reinert had played on Death's 1991 album Human and were obligated to take part in the supporting tour of Europe.
 During this tour, Death ran into serious financial trouble, which resulted in Masvidal and Reinert's gear being confiscated for six months by a UK promoter.
 During this time, the band parted with bassist Tony Choy (who joined Atheist).
 Choy was replaced by Sean Malone.
 The band planned to record Focus in August 1992, but the day they were to begin recording, Hurricane Andrew struck Florida and destroyed both Gobel's home and the band's rehearsal space, leading to months of delay.
 The band used this time as an opportunity to write new material, much of which is featured on Focus.
 Tony Teegarden was eventually brought in to do the death growls, but all the vocoder vocals were recorded by Masvidal.

-Focus was released internationally September 14, 1993.
+Focus was released internationally on September 14, 1993.

 Cynic toured extensively worldwide throughout 1993 and 1994, including the Dynamo Open Air Festival in May 1994.

 Asked in a 2012 interview on Prog-Sphere.com about Focus material, Masvidal says: